Update Your Blog with GitHub Copilot CLI

 - Your blog repo with markdown files

-The easiest way to get set up and keep up to date is with aitools, which brings you right to a screen that handles authentication:
+The easiest way to get set up is with aitools, which handles installation, authentication, updates, and gives you a consistent interface across all AI CLIs:

 1# Install aitools